Chris Brown grew up in the Dallas Junior Stars program.

-2008-09: Chris Brown appeared in 77 total games with the U.S. National U-18 Team.
+2008-09: Brown appeared in 77 total games with the U.S. National U-18 Team.
 He scored 26 goals and added 20 assists to go with his 120 PIMs.
 It was his final season with the U-18 squad.
+Brown was chosen in the second round, 36th overall, of the 2009 NHL Draft by the Phoenix Coyotes.

 2009-10: Brown played in 45 games in his first season with the University Of Michigan(CCHA).
 He scored 13 goals and notched 15 assists, good for 28 points.